 But the rest of her family looked less kindly upon the enthusiasm with which she claimed the mantle of pharaoh.
 Just two years into her reign, Egypt suffered one of its rare poor harvests.
-A trio of ambitious courtiers claimed her arrogance to have angered the gods, and cooked up a rebellion in Alexandria in the name of replacing her with the young Ptolemy XIII.
+A trio of ambitious courtiers claimed her arrogance to have angered the gods, and cooked up a rebellion in Alexandria in the name of displacing her entirely in favor of the young Ptolemy XIII.
 Cleopatra was forced to flee for her life from a hungry mob that had been incited to blame her for their empty bellies.
 She made her way eastward with a select retinue of loyalists, and found a friendly reception in Ashkelon, a thriving city-state on the coast of Palestine.
-There she set about raising an army to seize back the power she craved.
+There she set about raising an army to seize back her throne.

 While the Ptolemies had been intriguing and murdering in their typical fashion, more momentous forms of conflict had been afoot in Rome.
-The Republic which had proved so much more durable than the direct democracies of Greece was proving in the end not to be eternally so; it was coming apart at the seams at long last.
+The Roman Republic had proved much more durable than the direct democracies of Greece, but was proving in the end not to be eternally so; it was coming apart at the seams at long last.

 It was into this fraught milieu that Julius Caesar was born in 100 BC.
 The scion of a very aged and respectable but not overly wealthy or influential family, he grew up proclaiming Alexander the Great to be his role model, as seemingly every ambitious young man did in those days.
 He envisioned himself becoming both a writer and a soldier, an intellectual and a leader.
-But before achieving any of that, he proved himself to be a born survivor cut from the same cloth as Cleopatra; he fled Rome entirely at least once in his youth when the city’s erratic political winds momentarily blew against his family, and somewhat later survived a kidnapping by a fearsome band of pirates.
+But before achieving any of that, he proved himself to be a born survivor; he fled Rome entirely at least once in his youth when the city’s erratic political winds momentarily blew against his family, and somewhat later survived a kidnapping by a fearsome band of pirates.

 For all his ambition, Caesar came to true prominence quite late in life by the standards of his time, when he was already 40 years old.
 Prior to that point, he was known mostly as a political and military opportunist and a bit of a dilettante, and for his good looks and charm and the string of torrid love affairs he carried on — often simultaneously — with women and men alike.
 Wags on the streets of Rome called him “every woman’s man and every man’s woman.”

-So, both men gathered armies for the war that would decide which was master of Rome and, by extension, the entire world; Pompey did so in Macedonia, the very homeland of Alexander the Great, while Caesar of course did so in Gaul.
-The Roman Senate was now almost evenly split between supporters of Pompey and supporters of Caesar.
+So, both men gathered armies for the war that would decide which was master of Rome and, by extension, the entire Western world; Pompey did so in Macedonia, the very homeland of Alexander the Great, while Caesar of course did so in Gaul.
+The Roman Senate was now almost evenly split between supporters of Pompey and Caesar.
 Among the former group were such luminaries as Cato the Younger, the leading orator of his age, and Cicero, the leading Republican political theorist, both of whom were motivated to cast their lots with Pompey not out of any personal love for the man but because they believed him to be less destabilizing to what was left of the Republic than his challenger would be.
-The supporters of Caesar were a less intellectually eminent, more opportunistic bunch, including such characters as Mark Antony, a rambunctious but brave, reliable, and capable general who had previously served under Caesar and who will come to play a large role in our story in due course.
+The supporters of Caesar were a less intellectually eminent, more opportunistic bunch, including such characters as Mark Antony, a rambunctious but brave, reliable, and capable general who had previously served under Caesar.

 Closely balanced though the factions were in the Senate, Pompey’s camp did have one unassailable advantage over Caesar’s: the two consuls who were serving at the time both belonged to it.
 On January 7, 49 BC, they forced through the Senate a resolution ordering Caesar to return to Rome alone to face charges of insubordination.

 Instead he marched on Rome with his army.
 On January 11, he crossed the Rubicon River, the northern boundary of the province of Rome proper, thereby adding an immortal phrase to our lexicon.
-(The river today is little more than a stream, such that the body of water in question was not definitively identified as the ancient river until 1991.)
-And then he added one more timeless adage for good measure: “The die is cast.”
+(The Rubicon today is little more than a stream, such that the body of water in question was not definitively identified as the ancient river until 1991.)
 Mark Antony joined the last stage of the march as Caesar’s second-in-command, a role he would continue to fill faithfully for the rest of his patron’s life.
 With Pompey far off to the east gathering his own army, the capital surrendered without a fight in the face of the obvious superiority of Caesar’s forces.

-As he was doing so, the armies of Ptolemy XIII and Cleopatra were drawing up near the port city of Pelusium to prosecute their separate, infinitely less titanic struggle for power.
+At this time, the main body of the Egyptian army, and with it the court of Ptolemy XIII, was drawn up near the port city of Pelusium to prosecute the latter’s separate, infinitely less titanic consolidation of power over Cleopatra.
 So, Pompey made his way there instead of to the capital of Alexandria.
-On September 28, he showed up with his small, furtive flotilla of ships and asked to be taken to see Ptolemy XIII.
+On September 28, he showed up aboard a single small, furtive ship and signaled that he wished to be taken to see Ptolemy XIII.

-When Pompey sailed into the harbor, only a single, rather shabby boat came out to meet him.
-Still, he could see the boy king himself apparently waiting for him, standing there on the quay in his purple robes of state, while the leader of the greeting party was one Achillas, a prominent courtier and military leader.
+When Pompey sailed into the harbor, only a single, rather shabby boat came out to meet him — not at all the sort of reception to which he was accustomed.
+Still, he could see the boy king himself apparently waiting for him, standing there on the quay in his purple robes of state, while the leader of the greeting party in the boat was one Achillas, a prominent courtier and military leader.
 Achillas greeted Pompey politely if somewhat coolly.
 Then Pompey’s wife and the rest of his retinue watched as their leader climbed into the Egyptian vessel.
 They were still watching when, halfway between Pompey’s ship and the king waiting ashore, his escorts pounced upon him and stabbed him to death.
 Not being much given to sentimentality, the Ptolemaic court could see little profit in going to war with Caesar because of some service Pompey had rendered them years ago.
 But they could, by contrast, see enormous value in proving their loyalty to the man who looked destined to dominate the life of Rome henceforward.
 What better way to do so than by dispatching his greatest rival for him?

 This moment has since been imagined by millennia of poets, painters, novelists, and screenwriters.
 Consider, for example, the ancient poet Lucan: